Where can I

 if a request is made by a lot owner, do a formal jurisdictional

 determination (cost associated, but legally binding) or an informal

-jurisdiction (no cost, but not legally binding and dependent upon
+jurisdiction (lower cost than formal jurisdictional determination, but not legally binding and dependent upon

 staff availability) to determine which portions of a lot are